mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 ##Part 1: How to make your script become executable

 To successfully run our shell script, we need to make our script become executable.
-For the above "hello world" example, I save it as 'hello.sh'.
+For the above "hello world" example, I saved it as 'hello.sh'.
 For a shell script file, try to use the file extension as '.sh'.
-So it can be easily identified by us as shell script.
+So it can be easily identified by us as a shell script.

 There are two ways to execute a shell script: